Final farewell to 1930's Obed Wilson Memorial Auditorium

 Wilson's ghosts are homeless, but the ball that wrecked Wilson’s walls did not douse dreams born there

 Since the mid 1980s, Wilson Auditorium sat on the front lawn of the University of Cincinnati campus to serve largely as a grand Art Deco storage facility — doomed for demolition by its enormous price tag for restoration.
-Nevertheless, the campus community seemed to relish the purposeless building.
+Nevertheless, the campus community seemed to relish the purposeless building that originally opened in 1930.

 Some cherished memories of it being the first home of musical-theater majors in the 1960s and ’70s.
 Others liked to convince themselves that its ghost stories were true.
 And even though most UC faculty, staff and students had never set foot in the building, it held a royal dignity through its inspirational bas-reliefs of Shakespeare, Moliere and the four muses of theatre, music, poetry and literature.